splunk/splunk-agent-skills/README.md

 ## Install and use

-This repository already uses the `skills/<name>/SKILL.md` layout expected by compatible AI coding agents.
+This repository uses the `skills/<name>/SKILL.md` layout expected by compatible AI coding agents.

 Available skill IDs: